Atrufulgium/FrontTick/gotchas.md

 - Recursion is **not supported**, but it **doesn't throw errors yet**.
 - `const` is **not a thing yet**, but it **doesn't throw errors**.
 - If your in-game tests return `-2122222222`, it means that nothing was returned at all.
 This may be a sign of malformed `mcfunction` code, check your launcher logs or manually review the generated pack.
+- End-users may think some classes are available while in reality they are part of `_Unimplemented.cs`.
 - Do a little prayer if you need to touch `GotoFlagifyRewriter.cs`.

 Roslyn gotchas